Common practices or best - Which is it?

 As one of those participating in the discussion, I have to admit the need to establish practices that are perceived by the industry as good practices makes a lot of sense.
 A group of CISSPs from several industries started a project to begin documenting these practices.
 The decision was to title it CASPR, Commonly Accepted Security Practices and Recommendations.

 Having been in the information security business for almost 20 years, I have found myself many times looking for help.
 Years of experience in our changing field does not necessarily guarantee you current information on all the domains that are covered by information security.
 So, you seek the help of other professionals who have experienced and implemented what they have found to be good practice.
-If you don't ask someone directly, you go attend training
+If you don't ask someone directly, you go attend training courses, seminars or conferences and hope to ascertain some new words of wisdom from an instructor, or other attendees who have studied or experienced the specific issue you seek help with.

 In my opinion, building documentation on good security practices for all the industry to share is long overdue.
 Sure, you could find some here and there, scattered about the Net, but what made it a "best" practice?
 I heard it said once: "I found it on the Internet, so it must be true!"
 That explains one reason why it makes sense to describe this group as putting together common accepted practices, rather than "best."
 A group can reach consensus that a practice is acceptable, but may never reach agreement on whether that practice is best or what someone else's version of a practice is.